 Appraisals are on an individual employee’s job description.
 If you are conducting the appraisal you need to ensure that you are aware of the employee’s job description and not undertake a comparison with other employees.
 You also have to be aware that the appraisal is on their past performance and not on what you would like them to do.
 That is the value of job analysis and detailed job descriptions.

 A rating system may form part of the appraisal process.
 The rating system could be a numerical, alphabetical system or a combination.
 All PAs or secretaries conducting an appraisal should be trained on the rating system used.
 A good rating could result in a pay rise or promotion.
 It is important that the rating system is robust, understood and utilised.

-Before the appraisal, an opportunity should be arranged to observe the employee.
+An opportunity to observe the employee before the appraisal is an advantage.
 This observation should be conducive to all parties.

 Research has discovered that employees have five key concerns when having an appraisal.